Welcome to The Redleaf Practice

 • Indigestion and heartburn.

-• Electrolyte imbalances that can lead to irregular heartbeat and in rare cases heart failure or death.
+• in rare cases heart failure or death.
 Dehydration and loss of sodium and potassium cause electrolyte imbalance.

 • There is a slim chance of gastric rupture from excessive vomiting.